These Are the Beloved '90s Stores That No Longer Exist

 In the '90s, every teenage girl had at least one graphic tee, halter top, or pair of platform shoes from Delia's.
 Launched in 1993 by two Yale University alumni, Delia's—which was famous for its catalog—quickly became synonymous with '90s style and cropped up in malls across the country.

 Sadly, its parent company, Alloy Inc., filed for Chapter 11 bankruptcy protection in December 2014.
 All of Delia's brick-and-mortar locations are now gone, but you can still find some of its signature merchandise for sale via the Dolls Kill website.
+And for more up-to-date information, sign up for our daily newsletter.

 Before Apple Music or Spotify, '90s kids had to go to an actual store to buy music.
 And Sam Goody was the place to do it.
 Whether you were picking up the Space Jam soundtrack or a one-hit wonder's single (sorry, Kris Kross), you knew to rush to your local Sam Goody on a Tuesday, when all new music would hit the shelves.